New Works on Paper by Erik Farseth

 Opposition-Defiant-Disorder runs from July 19 through September 28, 2018.

 This latest series, Opposition-Defiant-Disorder, is an artistic response to a tumultuous era marked by political extremism and the resurgence of atavistic nationalisms as a force throughout the world.
 Created against the backdrop of a nation that seems to be tearing itself apart, Opposition-Defiant-Disorder channels these same feelings of global insecurity into stark, black-and-white relief prints, color-soaked paper collages, and nightmare visions of a world gone awry.
+Opposition-Defiant-Disorder is an attempt to engage with American audiences at a particularly fraught moment in our nation’s history.

 I first began working on this series during the lead-up to the 2016 presidential election.